TheArtilect/weather/README.md

 ### By Ian Agpawa

-#### This repo is for a local weather app, which I had improved upon a project from freeCodeCamp's Front End Development Certifcation.
+#### This repo is for a local weather app, which is an updated version of a project from freeCodeCamp's Front End Development Certification.

 ### Quick Start